MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-mysql-deployment-v1.md

 **`DatabaseName`** - **Database Name**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
+Optional.
 The name of the database.
 The script will create a database name if one does not exist.

-If specified, the task attempts to create the database if it does not exist.
 If not specified, ensure that the database is referenced in the supplied SQL file or inline SQL, where needed.

 Note: MySQL database names are case-sensitive.
 <!-- :::editable-content-end::: -->